kaazing/docker.tutorials/kwic/1-simple/README.md

     onprem_1       | INFO  [wsn#6 172.32.0.5:36766] OPENED: (#00000006: kzg wsn, client, ws://example.com:80/kwic => ws://example.com/kwic)
     ```

     Those lines indicate that the on-prem instance established a reverse connection to the cloud instance.
-Since there are two services with reverse connectivity – **service A** and **service C** – we expect to see two pair of log lines (for a total of 4 lines).
+Since there are two services with reverse connectivity – **proxy service A** and **proxy service C** – we expect to see two pair of log lines (for a total of 4 lines).

 1. In another terminal window, test **client A** connecting to **server A** using netcat.
 Once it is connected, type `hello` and hit Enter.
 You will see your message echoed back.
 Type some more messages if you like, pressing Enter each time.
 When done, press Ctrl-C to exit netcat.